Skip to main content

 The Role of Reasonable Alternatives

 What is the mechanism for ensuring fairness for those who cannot meet a health standard?
-The requirement for a is a cornerstone of the safe harbor’s protective measures.
+The requirement for a reasonable alternative standard is a cornerstone of the safe harbor’s protective measures.
 If an individual’s physician states that it would be medically inadvisable for them to attempt to meet a particular biometric target, the plan must provide an alternative way for that individual to earn the full reward.

 This could involve, for example, participating in a health education program or following a prescribed diet plan.
 This provision ensures that the program adapts to the individual’s unique health circumstances, reinforcing the goal of promoting health rather than penalizing pre-existing conditions.